smhurf/lewagon_challenges/05-ML/02-Prepare-the-dataset/01-Preprocessing-Workflow/README.md

 # Preprocessing Workflow

-🎯 This exercice takes you through the preprocessing workflow.
+🎯 This exercise takes you through the preprocessing workflow.
 Step by step, feature by feature, you will investigate the dataset and take preprocessing decisions accordingly.
 You will:

 - Remove duplicates
 - Deal with missing values